Biscayne National Park: Perfect Snorkeling in Miami Key

 Visitors to the park often come for the chance to see these amazing animals in their natural habitat.
 There are various ways to see the wildlife in the park.
 You can go on a boat tour, snorkel or dive, or walk along the trails.

 8 tips for visiting Biscayne National Park

 You can also tent camp in Biscayne Park or swim at its beaches.
-I have covered these topics separately in the article Biscayne National Park Beaches and Camping, those interested can also check this page.
 There are some important things to consider when visiting the park.
 Pay attention to these items for a smoother trip.